appbaseio/reactive-manual/docs/v1.0.0/advanced/CustomQuery.md

 ### Data Aware UI components

-One of the key ideas behind Reactive Maps is the abstraction of a query interface.
+One of the key ideas behind Reactive Search and Reactive Maps is the abstraction of a query interface.

 The UI components are already associated with the data queries.
 For instance,